 A holistic animal farming represents a key solution for enhancing livestock production, minimizing the effects of intensive farming and safeguarding the environment through effective usage of resources.
 There is a need to effective linkages and compartmentalizes of various components to develop holistic farming system.
-The sustainable livestock development should reorient the current farming practices of the rural holistic approach of livestock areas. Α sustainability should aim at greenhouse gas mitigation, biodiversity conservation at global scale and provide products and services to meet the food, ecological and society needs at the national/ regional level and securing the livelihoods with nutritional security at farm level.
-The Integrated Livestock Crop farming systems are most desirable and environmentally friendly systems. production In recent years, intensification of mixed systems and unfavourable government policies (subsidies on fertilizers, diesel etc) has led to weakening of Crop- Livestock interactions having implications on the environment and sustainability of the systems.
+The sustainable livestock development should reorient the current farming practices of the rural areas. holistic approach of livestock sustainability should aim at greenhouse gas mitigation, biodiversity conservation at global scale and provide products and services to meet the food, ecological and society needs at the national/ regional level and securing livelihoods with nutritional security at farm level.
+The Integrated Livestock Crop farming systems are most desirable and environmentally friendly production systems.
+In recent vears. intensification of mixed systems and favourable government policies (subsidies on fertilizers, diesel etc) has led to weakening of Crop- Livestock interactions having implications on the environment and sustainability of the systems.